-Bangui Wind Farm is the largest wind park in Southeast Asia.
-15 x 1.65 MW gigantic windmills are located in a 4km stretch of coast on Bangui Bay.
+Bangui Wind Farm is the largest wind park in South East Asia.
+A 15 x 1.65 MW gigantic windmills are located in a 4km stretch of coast on Bangui Bay.
 The windmills are really awesome!

-MOn , anne and yours truly went on a long road trip to Luzon, immediately suggested “Pagudpud” for I have been longing to come back and rediscover the scenic beauty of the place and at the same time visit the “sights” that we missed the last time we were there.
+, immediately suggested Pagudpud which I’m glad because I have been longing to come back and rediscover the scenic beauty of the place and at the same time visit the “sights” that we missed the last time we were there.

 NANJING, China, April 9, 2020 /PRNewswire/ — Tuniu Corporation (NASDAQ: TOUR) (“Tuniu” or the “Company”), a leading online leisure travel company[…]

 Introduction to the Taal Volcano Taal volcano or the Bulkang Taal is the second most active volcano in the big[…]